jayden-tse/Programs/Frogger/README.md

 # Frogger
-A program that replicates the old classic game Frogger with aditional custom features not implemented in the original game.
-The goal of the game is to successfully cross the map five times without losing all three lives to beat the game.
+A program that replicates the old classic game Frogger with modified features of the original game.
+The goal of the game is to successfully cross the map five times onto a lilypad without losing all three lives from oncoming vehicles or falling off the map to beat the game.

+The implemmented features include: